pingcap/docs/sync-diff-inspector/sync-diff-inspector-overview.md

 # Diff Configuration.

 ######################### Global config #########################
 # The number of goroutines created to check data.
-The number of connections between upstream and downstream databases are slightly greater than this value.
+The number of connections between sync-diff-inspector and upstream/downstream databases is slightly greater than this value.
 check-thread-count = 4

 # If enabled, SQL statements is exported to fix inconsistent tables.